 Margaux isn’t very impressive on its own, but there are several reasons for a quick stop there during your trip.
-First one being Mademoiselle de Margaux, a chocolate shop and factory with chocolates you can find only in the region.
-The factory was created in Margaux in 1969, and produces delicious chocolates that are inspired by wine.
+The first one is Mademoiselle de Margaux, a chocolate shop and factory with chocolates you can find only in the region.
+The factory was created in Margaux in 1969 and produces delicious chocolates that are inspired by wine.
 If you’re looking for an original present to bring back home from Medoc, this is one of the best options.
 Also, Margaux is home to one of the most famous châteaux in the world, Château Margaux.
 They don’t offer visits to individuals but you can still take a walk around some of their facilities and see the magnificent mansion through the gate.
-If it’s lunch time, there are a few restaurants in the center.
+If it’s lunchtime, there are a few restaurants in the center.
 Remember, in France all the restaurants close for a break at 14:00 so try not to miss the lunch slot!

 Château Loudenne for a special experience!

-Have dinner on the Port of Saint Vivien de Medoc
+Have dinner at the Port of Saint Vivien de Medoc

 The northern part of the Medoc peninsula is a magical place most travelers don’t get to see.
 Starting from Château Loudenne the vineyard landscape starts to change into a completely different scenario of little ports on the Gironde Estuary.
-Several little port villages lay between the last châteaux and Le Verdon sur Mer, the northernmost point of Medoc.
-One that I found especially charming was Saint Vivien de Medoc, with a cute little portwith several restaurants and bars perched along the river.
-My favorite one was la Cabane du Port, a charming tapas bar with comfy chairs, great food and a great view of the docking boats.
+Several little port villages lay between the last châteaux and Le Verdon Sur Mer, the northernmost point of Medoc.
+One that I found especially charming was Saint Vivien de Medoc, a cute little port with several restaurants and bars perched along the river.
+My favorite one was la Cabane du Port, a charming tapas bar with comfy chairs, great food, and a great view of the docking boats.
 The Kayak Café is also great for a more substantial meal.